carlobonamico/angular-component-based/angular-component-based-01.md

 ## TOPICS
 * How does our code become unmanageable?
 A practical example
 * Issues and challenges in developing complex / large HTML5 applications
-* Huge controllers and “scope soup”
+* Huge controllers and "scope soup"